Leaseweb/LswVersionInformationBundle/README.md

         );

-Now the Subversion information should show up with a little 'svn' (or 'Git') icon in your debug toolbar.
+Now the Subversion (or Git) information should show up with a little 'svn' (or 'Git') icon in your debug toolbar.